nmhouston/Stedman-anthology/README.md

 Cross-referencing the metadata files described above indicates that this file is published indivision 2 "The Victorian Epoch," is written by the female poet Christina Rossetti, and that the poem is titled "Good-By."

 ## Accessing the files (if you're not familiar with Github)
 This repository contains two folders, poems and metadata.
 From the main screen you can click the green download button to download the entire repository as a zip file.
-If you only want the poem or metadata files, navigate to that subfolder and then click the green download button.

 ## About
 This dataset was prepared by Natalie M. Houston in 2017-18.
 If you spot errors or have questions, feel free to contact me or open an issue in the repo.